Cooperative learning: Limitations and problems

 Cooperative Learning has many limitations that could cause the process to be more complicated than first perceived.
 Sharan (2010) describes the constant evolution of cooperative learning as a threat.
 Because cooperative learning is constantly changing, there is a possibility that teachers may become confused and lack complete understanding of the method.
 The highly dynamic nature of cooperative learning means that it can not be used effectively in many situations.
 Also teachers can get into the habit of relying on cooperative learning as a way to keep students busy.
 While cooperative learning will consume time, the most effective application of cooperative learning hinges on an active instructor.
 Teachers implementing cooperative learning may also be challenged with resistance and hostility from students who believe that they are being held back by slower teammates or by students who are less confident and feel that they are being ignored or demeaned by their team.

 Students often provide feedback in the form of evaluations or reviews on success of the teamwork experienced during cooperative learning experiences.
 Peer review and evaluations may not reflect true experiences due to perceived competition among peers.
 Students might feel pressured into submitting inaccurate evaluations due to bullying.
-To eliminate such concerns, confidential evaluation processes may help to increase evaluation strength.
+Although assessment of groups can lead to inaccurate results, a study was done that found students who participated in groups that ended with self assessment performed significantly better than the groups who did not end with self assessment.
+To eliminate such concerns, confidential evaluation processes and individual performance evaluation may help to increase evaluation strength.